 Acetaldehyde is a toxic substance produced in the body from alcohol and is one of the impurities found in cheap wine and 'moonshine' spirits.
 Some researchers believe that an acetaldehyde buildup is the cause of hangovers.
 If the liver's detoxification pathways are impaired, aldehydes can, instead of being converted to the next intermediate product, build up to harmful levels and cause damage since they are often more toxic than the original substances from which they are derived.

-It is probably the metabolism of methanol to formaldehyde and formic acid that caused the symptoms of the hangover.
+It is probably the metabolism of methanol to formaldehyde and formic acid that causes hangover symptoms.
 Quick methanol metabolizers suffer more.
 This is reinforced by the fact that the types of drinks associated with more severe hangovers contain higher levels of methanol.
 [Hangovers: Not The Ethanol, Perhaps The Methanol, British Medical Journal, January 4, 1997;14: pp.2-3]

 All types of alcoholic drinks contain some methanol, a substance blamed for the worst hangovers.
 Whiskey, cheap red wine, fruit brandy and other dark spirits contain the most methanol, sometimes as much as 2% by volume.
 Vodka and other clear drinks contain the least.
 In the liver, methanol takes 10 times longer than ethanol to break down.